OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

                 Some Network Performance &.
 Usage Information and some Billing Information is **Customer Proprietary Network Information or "CPNI."** Unique rules apply to CPNI.
 Go here to learn more about what it is, how we use it and the choice you can make about that use.

                 ' + '
         ' + '*   **Web Browsing &.
 Mobile Application Information** such as IP addresses, URLs, data transmission rates and delays.
-We also learn about the pages you visit, the length of time you spend, the links or advertisements you see and follow, the search terms you enter, how often you open an application, how long you spend using the app, and other similar information.
+We also learn about the pages you visit, the time you spend, the links or advertisements you see and follow, the search terms you enter, how often you open an application, how long you spend using the app and other similar information.

         ' + '
     ' + '*   **Location Information** includes your ZIP-code and street address, as well as the whereabouts of your wireless device.
 Location information is generated when your device communicates with cell towers, Wi-Fi routers or access points and/or with other technologies, including the satellites that comprise the Global Positioning System.

-    ' + '*   **U-verse Information** is generated when you use our U-verse suite of services including TV, On Demand, Total Home DVR®, High Speed Internet Service, Online, U-verse App for tablet or smartphone and similar AT&T services and products, including the programs and channels you and those in your household watch and record, and the durations and times.
+    ' + '*   **U-verse Information** is generated when you use our U-verse suite of services including TV, On Demand, Total Home DVR®, High Speed Internet Service, Online, U-verse App for tablet or smartphone and similar AT&T services and products, including the programs and channels you and those in your household watch and record, the times you watch and how long you watch.
 It also includes information like the games you play and the applications you use.
 We also collect information related to your use and interaction with the U-verse equipment in your home, including the U-verse TV remote and Set Top Box.

     ' + '
 ' + '2.
 How Do You Collect Information?